 - How to extend partition with diskpart command

 Third party software is much more powerful, but you'd better back up first and run safe software, otherwise, there's potential system damage and data loss risk.
-Better than other partition software, NIUBI Partition Editor has innovative technologies to protect system and data such as:
+Better than other tools, NIUBI Partition Editor has innovative technologies to protect system and data.

-- 1-Second Rollback - if anything goes wrong while resizing partitions, it automatically reverts server to original status in a flash.
-If it happens, your server could back online in a short time without modification.
+- 1-Second Rollback - if any error is detected while resizing partitions, it automatically reverts server to original status in a flash.

 - It is 30% to 300% faster because of the advanced file-moving algorithm.